norc-heal/heal-app-docs/docs/resotrack/checkresource.md

 **If you are loading your resource list for the first time:**

-2. You will need to respond to **two questions**: 1) how you would like the file paths to be displayed in the resource list and 2) whether you have chosen a minimal annotation standard.
+2. You should start by responding to **two questions**: 1) how you would like the file paths to be displayed in the resource list and 2) whether you have chosen a minimal annotation standard.
     1. Note that after you have selected your preferences for these two questions, the tool will save them, so you will not have to re-select them each time you load your resource list.

      <figure markdown>